Suicide bomber kills 45 in south Yemen city

 ADEN A suicide bomber struck at a wake in Yemen's southern city of Jaar overnight, killing at least 45 people and wounding dozens more, the defence ministry said, in the deadliest attack since the army declared victory over Islamist militants in June.

-Islamist group Ansar al-Sharia claimed responsibility for the attack, which targeted a group of tribal fighters in revenge for their alliance with the Yemeni army during an offensive against militants in the southern province of Abyan.
+The bomber appeared to have been targeting the head of a group of tribal fighters that sided with the Yemeni army during an offensive that drove al Qaeda-linked militants from their strongholds in the southern province of Abyan.

-"That was a preliminary operation.
-The next one will be bigger," a man who identified himself as a spokesman for Ansar al-Sharia told Reuters by telephone.
+"This is a cowardly, criminal, terrorist attack," said Abyan governor Jamal al-Aqel, adding that an investigation was underway to determine the bomber's identity.

 Two of his brothers were killed in the explosion.

-"This cowardly act will not frighten us," said Saleh al-Sayed, a fellow tribal fighter and family member of the wounded leader.
-"We will fight the partisans of evil until the last man and the last breath."

-Further east, in the province of Hadramout, a U.S. drone fired on a vehicle carrying suspected militants, killing its three passengers, a local official said.
+Further east in the province of Hadramout, a U.S. drone fired on a vehicle ferrying suspected militants, killing its three passengers, a local official said.

 Ansar al-Sharia (Partisans of Islamic Law) seized several towns in Abyan last year, establishing a foothold there while then-President Ali Abdullah Saleh was grappling with mass protests that eventually toppled him.

-Despite losing their territorial base, militants have shown they still pose a considerable threat, assassinating a southern military commander, and last week killing four policemen in an attack on Jaar police station.

-(Reporting by Mohammed Mukhashaf; Writing by Mirna Sleiman and Isabel Coles; Editing by Pravin Char)
+Despite losing their territorial base, militants have shown they still pose a considerable threat, assassinating a top southern military commander, and killing four policemen in an attack on Jaar police station just last week.
+(Reporting by Dhuyazen Mukhashaf; Writing by Mirna Sleiman and Isabel Coles; Editing by Sami Aboudi and Jon Hemming)